open-sdr/openwifi/doc/app_notes/csi.md

 We extend the **CSI** (Channel State Information) to **CSI** (Chip State Information)!

+(This app note shows general CSI collection.
+To use self-Tx CSI in full duplex mode as **RADAR**, please refer to [WiFi CSI radar via self CSI capturing](radar-self-csi.md))

 ## Quick start
 - Power on the SDR board.
 - Connect a computer to the SDR board via Ethernet cable.
 The computer should have static IP 192.168.10.1.
 Open a terminal on the computer, and then in the terminal: